vercel/next.js/examples/cms-sanity/README.md

 Your blog should be up and running on [http://localhost:3000](http://localhost:3000)!
 If it doesn't work, post on [GitHub discussions](https://github.com/vercel/next.js/discussions).

+Note: This also installs dependencies for Sanity Studio as a post-install step.

 ## Step 4.
 Populate content

 In another terminal start up the studio: